 Fantom uses a distinct proof-of-stake (PoS) model.
 It uses an independent layer called the “Lachesis Protocol” to achieve consensus.
 The goal of this protocol is to be integrated into the EVM-compatible smart contract chain called the Fantom Opera chain.

-Essentially, it allows several projects to be built on the Fantom Opera chain to enjoy the basic functionalities of Fantom.
+Essentially, it allows several projects to be built on the Fantom Opera chain and enjoy Fantom’s basic functionalities.
 This includes swift transactions and minimal transaction costs for all users while maintaining effective security.

 Lachesis works like the regular PoS platform, but this technology is faster and much more cost-effective.
 It combines different time periods and executes them on a single vote.
 This method facilitates the high throughput by processing 4500 transactions per second, including basic transactions and smart contracts.

-Fantom is posing to be a reliable alternative to Bitcoin, whose transaction confirmations can take up to an hour, and Ethereum, which can take up to 10 minutes.
-Fantom network only takes about 1–2 seconds to process transactions while aiming for 300,000 transactions per second.
+Fantom is aiming to be a reliable alternative to Bitcoin, whose transaction confirmations can take up to an hour, and Ethereum, which can take up to 10 minutes.
+Fantom network only takes about one or two seconds to process transactions while aiming for 300,000 transactions per second.

 The evolution of Fantom (FTM)